abitravers1989/driftrock/README.md

 The bulk of my time was spent working out how to double the API data.

 This is because the API data was an array of hashes where the key in these hashes was a string.
+In the test when I doubled this data the keys were automatically converted to symbols.
+I spend a while making the tests work and changed the API data in the accessing data class.

 ## Why I prioritised what I did